bjodah/pyneqsys/README.rst

    [ 0.8411639  0.1588361]

 here we did not need to enter the jacobian manually, SymPy did that for us.
-For expressions containing transcedental functions we need to provide a "backend" keyword arguemnt to enable symbolic derivation of the jacobian:
+For expressions containing transcendental functions we need to provide a "backend" keyword arguemnt to enable symbolic derivation of the jacobian:

 .. code:: python